KIshiharaHCI/Cyberzul/web/DailyLog.md

   it.
 - it is difficult for Xue to start implementing the Chat if the client-server-architecture is not ready yet.

+_Marco_

+Q1:
+- Team meeting with Chris
+- Discuss new view
+- Discuss server-client-connection
+- implement getFloorlineOfPlayer() in Controller
+- fix bugs in AI method and make the code better

+Q2:
+- fix bug in AI method when more than one player defeats and we have four players
+- meeting with Nils
+- merge AI to main
+- restructure model

+Q3:
+- Logger

 **9. July, 2022**

 _Nils_